Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 > 🚧 **[NOTICE] Project Status**
 >
-> This repository provides architectural documentation, YAML-based configuration
+> This repository currently provides architecture documentation, YAML configuration examples,
-> examples, and empirical validation results for the Deterministic Lifecycle Manager.
+> measurement methodology, and empirical validation results for the Deterministic Lifecycle Manager.
 >
-> The execution model, lifecycle semantics, dependency resolution strategy, and
-> performance characteristics are fully documented here to allow technical review
-> and reproduction of system behavior.
+> These materials are intended to make the design and observed system behavior technically reviewable
+> before the full implementation is publicly released.
 >
-> This repository currently provides architecture documentation, configuration examples, and empirical
-> validation results.
-A partial or full source release under Apache License 2.0 is being prepared through
-> internal compliance review.
+> A partial or full source release under Apache License 2.0 is being prepared through internal compliance review.

 ## 📑 Table of Contents
 1. [Overview - "What & Why?"](#1-overview---what--why)